 Remember that when you sweat, your body loses salt too so make sure you replenish that with some electrolytes.

 I know, I know… your first thought is you don’t want to look like a dork – but every smart hiker owns a sun hat.
 The wider the brim, the more protection you get all-around.
-I’ve been wearing these more to protect the side of my face and even my neck.
-I understand some people think it looks dorky, but you can always bring a cap to swap out for photos!
+I’ve been wearing these more to protect the side of my face and my neck.
 The two hats I alternate between are both from Sunday Afternoons: the Charter hat is great because it has structure and I can tuck my hair in a bun under to cool down my neck but the Adventure hat has a slightly larger brim, is better to fold/pack away and has neck coverage.

-This post is NOT sponsored but includes some affiliate links – I would appreciate if you supported me by shopping through those links if you found any of these to be useful 🙂
+This post is NOT sponsored but includes some affiliate links – I would appreciate it if you supported me by shopping through these links if you found any of this to be useful.

 Ready to hike to some alpine lakes?
 Check out these blog posts for some beautiful destinations and start planning your trip!

 5 thoughts on “5 Must-Have Pack Items for Hiking in the Summer”

 Pingback: REI Labor Day Sale 2020: Shop My Favorite Items | Follow Tiff's Journey

 Pingback: One Weekend in Valley of Fire State Park, Nevada | Follow Tiff's Journey